infracost/docs/docs/infracost_cloud/key_concepts.md

 ## Repos

-Repos, short for code repositories, are the typical method of code organization used by infrastructure-as-code teams.
+Repos, short for code repositories, is where your code lives in GitHub, GitLab or any other source control system.
 Repo is our top-level required grouping concept.
-If Infracost cannot detect it, you can provide it via [environment variables](/docs/features/environment_variables/#environment-variables-to-override-metadata), otherwise cost estimates only show in the All estimates tab in Infracost Cloud (and not the dashboard).
+If Infracost cannot detect it, you can provide it via [new environment variables](/docs/features/environment_variables/#environment-variables-to-override-metadata), otherwise cost estimates only show in the "All estimates" tab in Infracost Cloud (and not the dashboard, which shows pull request costs).

 A repo contains one or more projects.
-Infracost Cloud lets you track how the costs of repos and projects within a repo change in the future.
+Infracost Cloud lets you track how the costs of repos and projects change over time.

 ## Projects

-Projects are an optional sub-grouping concept within the scope of a repo.
+Projects are an optional sub-grouping concept within a repo.
 The majority of Infracost users will have repos that have many projects, these include:
-- code paths for mono repos, each path representing a deployment environment such as dev, stage, prod
+- code paths for mono repos, each path represents a deployment environment such as dev, stage, prod
 - workspaces, same idea as above but done using Terraform workspaces, e.g. for dev, stage, prod
-- Terraform or Terragrunt modules, which are components of a repo, e.g. core-api, data-stack
+- Terraform or Terragrunt modules, which are components of a repo, e.g. core-api or data-stack

 If you setup Infracost for a Terraform module repo, you will not need projects as there is no need for a sub-group.